WildGeeseSeattle/wildgeeseseattle.github.io/content/Joyce/Bloomsday/index.md

-[staged reading]({filename}Joyce/Bloomsday/2018.md "The Other Bloomsday") of *Ulysses*, the second half of Chapter 8, “Lestrygonians”, and Chapter 9, "Scylla and Charybdis", at Seattle Central Library.
+[staged reading]({filename}Joyce/Bloomsday/2018.md "The Other Bloomsday") of *Ulysses*, the second half of Chapter 8, “Lestrygonians”, and Chapter 9, “Scylla and Charybdis”, at Seattle Central Library.

 This is our twenty-first year of Bloomsday readings.